cpressey/cpressey/README.md

 **logic** (proof systems, theorem proving, ...), **algebraic properties** of all of the above

-Currently working on: modernizing the [Burro](https://github.com/catseye/Burro) distribution (10 year anniversary!) and fixing its Turing-completeness proof.
+Currently working on: modernizing the [Burro](https://github.com/catseye/Burro) distribution and fixing its Turing-completeness proof.
 Currently learning: [Coq](https://softwarefoundations.cis.upenn.edu/).

 <!--